How to make a personal injury claim

 Notifying the Defendant of the claim

 Once you have met with one of our solicitors, we will write to the Defendant to state why we consider them to be at fault.
-The Defendant is required to respond, and this can take as little as 15 working days and as long as four months.
+The Defendant is required to respond, and this can take as little as 15 working days, although it may be up to four months.
 Our team will always take action to ensure this process is moved along as swiftly as possible.

 Liability

-If liability (fault) is denied, the Defendant’s response will be assessed and further documentation may be obtained, such as witness statements and medical records.
+If liability (fault) is denied, the Defendant’s response will be assessed, and further evidence and documentation may be obtained, such as witness statements and medical records.
 This will determine whether your solicitor can continue with the claim.

 If liability is admitted, the next step is to value the claim.